Mango Iced Tea

 Why does my Iced tea taste bitter?

-If you brew the tea leaves for a very long time, the brewed tea turns bitter.
+If you brew the tea leaves for a long time, the tea will turn bitter.
 Do not brew the tea for more than 2 minutes.

 Can I add other fruits to this tea?

 Yes, you can.
-Raspberry mango is a great combination.
-You can also add peaches, pineapple, passion fruit, etc along with mangoes to this sweet tea.
+Puree a handful of chopped peaches, pineapple, raspberry or passion fruit, and add them along with mango puree to make a variation of this sweet tea.

 Storage Suggestions

-This tea tastes best when made fresh but if you have leftovers, they will last for about 3 to 4 days in a covered glass jar when kept in the refrigerator.
+This tea tastes best when made fresh, but if you have leftovers, they will last for 3 to 4 days in a covered glass jar when kept in the refrigerator.
+Stir well before serving.

 You Might Also Like